 that impacted as many as 143 million Americans, is blaming a vendor software flaw in its online databases.

 ( September 11, 2017)

 It was revealed last week that hackers exploited a flaw in Equifax's online databases to obtain data on users.
 Equifax is a credit scoring company.
 According to a statement, "the impacted information includes names, Social Security numbers, birthdates, addresses and, in some instances, drivers’ license numbers."
 This week Equifax announced that they are suspending their credit protection fees for thirty days after an outcry from the affected consumers.

-come out better in a competition, race, or conflict
+defeat in a competition, race, or conflict

 "America cannot be intimidated."
 He said those who try are destined to join "the long list of

 enemies who dared to test our mettle."

 President Trump spoke on the sixteenth anniversary of the 9/11 attacks this week.
 By invoking "